Talk about EASY!! The whole process took 15 minutes, including the call with the Doctor!!! Amazing!

 Caregivers must be 21.

-Other states with reciprocity may recognize a U.S. Virgin Islands medical marijuana ID card.
+Other states with reciprocity may recognize a U.S. Virgin Islands medical marijuana card.
 This reciprocity is one key benefit for medical marijuana users.
-Unlike recreational cannabis users, medical marijuana users with a medical marijuana card can travel to the states listed above and purchase the medical marijuana they require while they are out of state.
+Unlike recreational cannabis users, medical marijuana users with a medical marijuana card can travel to certain states and purchase cannabis products.

 Telehealth services like Leafwell make it easy to get a medical marijuana card, but meeting with a cannabis doctor is only the first part of the process.